BeTR-biogeochemistry-modeling/sbetr/README.md

 ## Building

+### Requirements

+Requirements for configuring and building BeTR:

+* cmake > 3.1

+* fortran compiler

+  * gfortran > 5.3.0.
+Older versions make work, but are not supported.
+At a minimum, you will have to change the compiler flags.
+The pfunit testing frame work can NOT be build with gcc < 4.9.

+  * intel - TBD

+  * pgi - TBD

+  * nag - TBD

+* c compiler - only used for 3rd-party libraries.
+Any modern compiler should work.
+The following versions are tested:

+  * clang - approximately 7.3

+  * gcc - 5.3

+* python 2.7

+All third party dependancies for building and running standalone BeTR are included in the 3rd-party directory.

+### Build

 BeTR uses a cmake based build system.
 The default build is debug.
 To build using the default debug configuration: